drscotthawley/aeiou/README.md

     notebooks.

 2. [Install nbdev](https://nbdev.fast.ai/getting_started.html#install)
     and then you can edit the Jupyter notebooks.

-To prepare your code for `git commit`, run `nbdev_prepare` first.
+3. After editing notebooks, run `nbdev_prepare`

-3. If that succeeds, you can do `git add *.ipyb aeiou/*.py; git commit` and then `git push` to get your changes to back to your fork on GitHub.
+4. If that succeeds, you can do `git add *.ipyb aeiou/*.py; git commit` and then `git push` to get your changes to back to your fork on GitHub.

-4. Then send a Pull Request from your fork to the main `aeiou` repository.
+5. Then send a Pull Request from your fork to the main `aeiou` repository.

 ## Attribution